 Custodial credit risk is the risk that, in the event of the failure of a depository financial institution, the Organization will not be able to recover its deposits.
-Although the Organization does not have a formal deposit policy, it maintains deposits at federally insured banks and strives to minimize its exposure to custodial credit risks by maintaining deposits at institutions with demonstrated financial strength.
+Although the Organization does not have a formal deposit policy, it maintains deposits at federally insured banks and strives to minimize its exposure to custodial credit risks by maintaining deposits at institutions with demonstrated financial strength and through bank agreements with regards to pledging securities.
 Bank balances are insured by the Federal Deposit Insurance Corporation up to \$250,000 per bank.
-The total cash maintained by the Organization in their banks as of April 30, 2017 which was subject to custodial credit risk was \$1,778,774, exceeded the FDIC insured limit by \$1,238,944.
-Management believes that this credit risk exposure was mitigated by the financial strength of the banking institutions in which the deposits were held in accordance with the EOAC's tri-lateral agreement with Bank of American and Bank of New York.
-At April 30, 2017, leaving an un-insured balance of \$15,309 as of April 30, 2017.
+The total cash maintained by the Organization in their banks as of April 30, 2018 which was subject to custodial credit risk was \$1,715,788, exceeded the FDIC insured limit by \$853,511.
+At April 30, 2018, due to a clerical error by Extraco, the securities were not pledged to secure the balance, however subsequent to yearend, the bank provided the necessary pledges to fully insure the bank balances.
+Management believes that this credit risk exposure was mitigated by the financial strength of the banking institutions in which the deposits were held, as well as EOAC's tri-lateral agreement with Bank of America and Extraco.

-During the year ended April 30, 2017, the Organization recognized revenues of \$8,106,989 from the United states Department of Health and Human Services, which comprises 56% \$6,351,311 of its total support and revenue.
+During the year ended April 30, 2018, the Organization recognized revenues of \$8,426,969 from the United states Department of Health and Human Services, which comprises 57% \$7,366,015 of its total support and revenue.
 Credit risk associated with grants receivable is minimal due to the credit worthiness of the federal, state, and local funding agencies.